ApoorvSaxena/lozad.js/CONTRIBUTING.md

 ## How can I contribute?

+### Using Lozad.js?
+Share with us, and we'll mention it on the project homepage.
+When adding site to the *list of sites using Lozad.js*, please mention where to verify this in the PR description.

 ### Improve documentation

 As a user of Lozad.js, you're the perfect candidate to help us improve our documentation.
 Typo corrections, error fixes, better explanations, more examples, etc. Open issues for things that could be improved.
 Anything.
 Even improvements to this document.